 One of the main complaints I saw online about this book is that to some readers felt it was very “anti-feministic”.
 And after seeing their reasoning in reviews I can see where they are coming from.
 But at the same time I didn’t go into this novel thinking that I was going to be reading some great feminist novel so I didn’t have those as a complaints.
 One of the instances they used as a complaint was that they felt how hard Garrett worked to get Hannah to tutored him was borderline stalkerish.
 In real life I would probably feel the same way but to me it was a device used in the novel to make the novel more interesting and propel the plot so I was able to overlook the creepiness of this characteristic.

 My main complaint about the novel was that it had a troupe that I can’t stand in literature.
 I don’t want to go into too much detail on it here because I don’t want to give away spoilers but I will say it was one troupe that I can’t stand and have never been able to stand in movies, tv or books.
 But since it was such a small part of the novel as a whole I was able to over look it.

 Like I said this may end up being one of my favorite books of the year and I ended up giving a rating of 4.95 starts out of 5.
 I would reccomend this book to anyone who is interested in New Adult Romance (or wants to venture into that genre) or anyone whose looking for a “can’t wipe your smile off your face while you read” novel.
 I wouldn’t recommend this book too someone who doesn’t read a lot of books with characters in their twenties as some of the moments might feel immature or over dramatic if you aren’t used to that age bracket.

-Have you see Kiss & Cry?
-What did you think of it?
-Let me know in the comments below.
+Have you read The Deal?
+What did you think of the novel?
+Let me know in the comments.